 If a patient is not a NZ Resident can they get a NHI number?

 A patient does not need to be a New Zealand resident to be entitled to a NHI number.
 The patient will be registered as a non-resident until documentation is sited to prove the patients residency status.
-The patients health provider can contact Sector Services on 0800 855 151 and we will update the NHI information.
+The patients health provider can contact Sector Operations on 0800 855 151 and we will update the NHI information.

 Can a foreign diplomat get a NHI number?